LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/1. Cloud Computing Fundamentals/Module_02.md

 * Cloud Console Mobile App
     * For iOS and Android

-GCP Console is ac entralized console for all project data.
+GCP Console is a centralized console for all project data.

 * Execute common tasks using simple mouse clicks.
 * Create and manage projects.